Reno Fence Stain & Wood Stain

 Not sure what kind of wood you’re holding?
 If it has blotchy patterns with uneven wood grain, you’re most likely working with softwood.

-The uneven bands on the wood grain make staining difficult.
+The uneven bands on the wood grain make wood staining difficult.
 The lighter bands are called earlywood, and their sponginess allows them to absorb more stain.
 On the other hand, the darker bands, called latewood, have a denser composition that absorbs significantly less wood stain than their counterparts.

 If you apply a dark stain to softwood, you may get what is called grain reversal.
 This is a case where the spongier earlywood absorbs a lot of stain, while the latewood doesn’t.
 This leads to the majority of lighter wood becoming darker than the once darker latewood, creating a form of color reversal, or grain reversal.

-Another problem that can occur when staining is splotchy stain.
+Another problem that can occur when wood staining is a splotchy stain.
 Splotchy stain is both unpredictable and ugly.
 Some softwood contains pockets of sap that are invisible to the eye when unstained.
 Unfortunately, when you do stain wood with hidden sap pockets you’ll find splotchy puddles that ruin the look entirely.
 Splotching is more likely to occur with an oil-based stain.
 The solvent in oil-based stains is absorbed by the solvent in the sap, bringing the stain in with it and creating splotches.

 One quick solution is to use a water-based stain – although this only reduces the likelihood of splotching occurring.
 Another solution is to use a wood conditioner.
 Think of a wood conditioner as a clear stain, something that the hidden sap will absorb.
 Then, when it comes to the actual stain, the sap will already be full on the clear stain!